-The Jangaroo tool chain encourages modular programming[21][16] [21].
-The Jangaroo Maven plug-in provides a new packaging type "jangaroo" for Jangaroo modules.
-A Jangaroo application consists of a standard web application (packaging type "war"), plus a number of Jangaroo modules added as Maven dependencies.
+The Jangaroo tool chain encourages modular programming with Maven [21] [21].
+The Jangaroo Maven plug-in provides a new packaging type ”jangaroo” for Jangaroo modules.
+A typical Jangaroo application is made of a standard web application module (packaging type ”war”), plus a number of Jangaroo modules added as Maven dependencies.
 All transitive Jangaroo dependencies are then automatically packaged into the web application.

-Note that although a "war" is a standard packaging type for Java web applications, Jangaroo does not require any active code (e.g. Java servlets) on the server side.
+Note that although a war is a standard packaging type for Java web applications, Jangaroo does not require any active code (e.g. Java servlets) on the server side.
 Jangaroo applications may solely consist of static resources such as HTML, CSS and (generated) JavaScript files.

 IDEs

-… [22] [23] [24] [25] [7] [15]
+Jangaroo applications can be developed with any ActionScript-capable IDE like FlashDevelop [22], Adobe Flash Builder [23], Eclipse/axdt [24], Powerflasher FDT [25], or IntelliJ IDEA Ultimate Edition [7] and use the command line for compiling and packaging the application with Maven.
+However, the project still has to be set up by hand (source path, libraries, external commands, etc.) and in the worst case, when compiling, one has to navigate to compile errors manually.

+To provide an optimal developer experience, Jangaroo offers two better solutions.
+It provides a project template and set up instructions for FlashDevelop, and a full-featured plugin for IntelliJ IDEA Ultimate 9 to 10.5.

+Further details can be found in the Jangaroo Wiki [15].

 ASDoc

-[26]

-Usage

-• API wrappers – typed interface to existing JS objects (“native”) - no runtime conversion, just compile-time type information
+Adobe provides a documentation tool for ActionScript 3 called ASDoc [26] that, very similar to JavaDoc, extracts documentation from source code to create HTML documentation.
+Although the tool is based on the original AS3 compiler, it is possible to run Jangaroo code through ASDoc, given the Jangaroo code is correct AS3 code (the Jangaroo compiler is less strict than the original AS3 compiler, as it so far performs only a few type checks).
+To avoid errors, it is possible to run the AS3 API stubs generated by the Jangaroo compiler through ASDoc, not the full source code, as ASDoc only needs the documentation comments and method signatures anyway.

+While existing Maven integrations of ASDoc cannot be reused as they are fully integrated into the Flex build process, it is feasible to call ASDoc from Maven for Jangaroo sources without a dedicated Maven plugin.
+It is planned to extend the Jangaroo Maven plugin to take care of building the documentation, too.

 Related Work

 There are a number of other projects providing support of high-level language within the browser.
-Roughly, these might be classified by the high-level language chosen (e.g. Java, C#, ActionScript3), and by the way it is implemented (either by a browser plug-in, by translating to JavaScript, or by using JavaScript to interpret byte code).
+Roughly, these might be classified by the high-level language chosen (e.g. Java, C#, ActionScript3), and by the way it is implemented (either by a browser plug-in or by translating to JavaScript).
+The following table summarizes the approaches we are aware of within this solution space.

-[figure from slide 12 Jangaroo-Flash-Coders-NY)

-The fact that ActionScript 3 is actually a superset of JavaScript is is a big advantage compared to other tools which target a different high level language like Java or C#.
-Here, the high level language is semantically so far away from JavaScript that either a browser plug-in is needed, providing a dedicated virtual machine for execution, or so cryptic JavaScript code is generated that it can only be debugged effectively when using special, proprietary tools.
-Also, the semantic gap between the high level language and JavaScript is so wide that only a quite restricted subset of the high level language can be supported if translating to JavaScript [cite GWT client side language restrictions].
-Last but not least, the more the source language differs from JavaScript, the more likely is it that compilation results in inefficient, bloated code that does not use the strengths of JavaScript.
+The fact that ActionScript 3 is actually a superset of JavaScript is a big advantage compared to other tools which target a different high level language like Java or C#.
+Here, the high level language is semantically so far away from JavaScript that either a browser plug-in is needed (providing a dedicated virtual machine for execution), or JavaScript code is generated so cryptic that it can only be debugged effectively when using proprietary tools.
+Also, the semantic gap between the high level language and JavaScript is so wide that only a quite restricted subset of the high level language can be supported if translating to JavaScript.
+Last but not least, the more the source language differs from JavaScript, the more likely it is that compilation results in inefficient, bloated code that does not use the strengths of JavaScript.